 Exit Shibuya Station and witness one of Tokyo’s most iconic scenes: hundreds of people passing through Shibuya Crossing.
 If you want a cool aerial view of the spectacle, there’s a Starbucks in the train station with a glass wall overlooking the crosswalk.

-Don’t miss the the Hatchiko statue near the station’s northwest exit, which memorializes the famously loyal Akita who waited here for his owner each day.
+Don’t miss the the Hatchiko statue near the Shibuya Station’s northwest exit, which memorializes the famously loyal Akita who waited here for his owner each day.

-I’ll never forget my first visit to Yoyogi Park.
+I’ll never forget my first visit here.
 It was a cool, rainy morning, and there was a slight mist hovering in woods.
 It was completely quiet, save for the occasional shuffle of feet as we passed other walkers.
 I honestly could not believe I was still in Tokyo.